杜润宝

 Frank Du

 I am a 3rd-year undergrad studying Computational and Applied Mathematics (CAAM) with a minor in Astronomy and Astrophysics at the University of Chicago.
-My main interest lies in AI applications and the intersections of ethics, security, and music / audio analysis.
+My main interest lies in AI applications and the intersections of AI, ethics, security, and music.

 I enjoy making music, writing poems, and sometimes typing competitively.
 I also enjoy bouldering, working out, playing ultimate, and, on rare occasions, running 400m.
 I love making plans — I make too many plans for everything in my life and they are probably hindering my productivity.
 I enjoy thinking about big topics and vague problems and pretending to have solutions for them even though I don't even have a solution to the second question on my math homework.